juancumbeq/42-c-reloaded/README.md

   ## EXERCISE 04:
   ### Description
-  - write a command line that searches for all file namess end with '.sh' (without the quotation marks) in the currect directory and all its sub-directories.
+  - Write a command line that searches for all file namess end with '.sh' (without the quotation marks) in the currect directory and all its sub-directories.
 It should display only the file names without the .sh.
-  -

 ```
 ./find_sh.sh | cat -e
 find_sh